 Improve your English Listening Skills with Podcasts

-I love podcasts-you can almost always find me listening to one while I’m exercising, hanging around the house cooking or cleaning.
-They are entertaining, informative and you can learn something new.
-There is a podcast for just about any topic you can imagine.
 The best place to find them is in the iTunes store.
 They’re also usually (99% of the time) free!
 It’s amazing.
-Some of the ones I recommend for English learners to help improve your English listening skills are the following.
+Some of the ones I recommend for English learners to help improve their English listening skills are the following.
 There is a range from beginner to advanced, so you’re sure to find one that works for you.

 Season one is far better than season two, so start with it first.